 From the Receiver’s Standpoint, There Is No Difference Between Constructive and Destructive Criticism.

 Most people believe that constructive criticism is good and destructive criticism is bad.
 However, from the receiver’s standpoint, both comments cause pain, frustration, or embarrassment.
-So, both are really detrimental to the relationship with the other person.
-So why do people believe that in some cases, the comments may be positive?
-The answer is what I call the “Relationship Bank Account.”
+So, both are really detrimental to the professional relationship with the other person.
+From the other person’s perspective, no matter what kind of criticism is delivered, it still hurts.

 The Relationship Bank Account Determines If a Comment Is Constructive or Destructive.

-You have a Relationship Bank Account with every, single person that you have ever interacted with.
+The Relationship Bank Account Determines If a Comment Is Constructive or Destructive You have a Relationship Bank Account with every, single person that you have ever interacted with.
 When you have a positive experience with another person, a deposit goes into this account.
 However, when you have a negative experience, a withdrawal is made from the account.
 In most cases, these withdrawals are much bigger than the deposits.
 So, to maintain a positive balance, we have to make many deposits to counteract just a few withdrawals.

 The way a person responds to criticism depends more on the account balance than how you deliver the comment.

 For instance, if you years of positive interactions with a person and deliver a single critical comment, the critique will still hurt.
-However, because of the positive balance in the account, the person may use the comment to grow.
-On the other hand, if you have a negative balance, the person will likely respond aggressively.
+However, because of the positive balance in the account, the person may use the negative criticism to grow.
+So healthy relationships allow employee performance to improve even with constructive criticism.
+The main point here, though, is that the professional growth didn’t happen because of the positive feedback.
+The feedback wasn’t positive at all.
+The change happened because of the relationship.

 A Person’s Past Experience with Conflict Can Cause Constructive Criticism to Backfire.